MeTuA/hand-gesture-recognition-mediapipe/README.md

 * Learning data for finger gesture recognition and notebook for learning

 # Requirements
-* mediapipe 0.8.1
+* mediapipe
 * OpenCV 3.4.2 or Later
-* Tensorflow 2.3.0 or Later<br>tf-nightly 2.5.0.dev or later (Only when creating a TFLite for an LSTM model)
+* Tensorflow 2.15.0<br>tf-nightly 2.5.0.dev or later (Only when creating a TFLite for an LSTM model)
 * scikit-learn 0.23.2 or Later (Only if you want to display the confusion matrix)
 * matplotlib 3.3.2 or Later (Only if you want to display the confusion matrix)